NYASP Lobby Day Talking Points

 75%-80% of these children do not receive the appropriate mental health services to address these problems.

-There are 5 counties in NYS where there are 2 or less licensed psychologists, and these psychologists may not provide treatment to children.
+1 out of 3 counties in NYS have 10 or fewer licensed psychologists, and these psychologists may not provide treatment to children.

 When children do get help for mental health problems, the majority of services are provided by school psychologists.